Lesson 4: Pagination

 Now let's check how Spring Data has translated our Pageable object into pagination clauses in the generated SQL:

-Note that Spring Data has cleverly added the limit and offset keywords to the first query that hits the tasks table.
+Note that Spring Data has cleverly added the offset and fetch first ? rows only keywords to the first query that hits the tasks table.

 Paginating With Native Queries